kfocus/kfocus-source/CONTRIBUTING.md

 suffixes for strings such as `_str`, `_line`, or `_name`.
 Use the `_list`
 suffix for simple arrays and `_table` for delimited lists.
 Use an `_int`, `_idx`, or `_count` suffix to indicate an integer.
 Use the `_num` suffix to indicate a number.
-Prefix booleans with sensibly such as `_do_exit`, `_has_string`, or `_is_empty`.
+Use a prefix to indicate booleans using a form of 'do', 'is', or 'has'.
+For example, you might use `_do_exit`, `_has_string`, or `_is_empty`.

 ### Function Declarations
 Please use the template below for function declarations.
-Function are usually package-scoped, and therefore should usually be name like `_<verb><Noun>Fn`, with the `Fn` suffix identifying the variable as a function.
-The matched braces make it easy to quickly move the cursor to the beginning or end of the function with many editors.
+Functions are usually package-scoped, and therefore should be usually name like `_<verb><Noun>Fn`, with the `Fn` suffix identifying the symbol as a function.
+The matched braces make it easy to quickly move the cursor to the beginning or end of the function with many editors:

 ```bash
 ## BEGIN _verbNounFn {